 Minimize RAW files

-Dotphoton Raw offers lossless compression of RAW files with up to 80% file size reduction.
+Dotphoton Raw (now Rawsie) offers lossless compression of RAW files with up to 80% file size reduction.

 Check out their website to get an insight into the list with supported camera manufacturers.
 There is also the offer of 30 images a day for free, which is fantastic!

 If you are a full member of Cherrydeck, you can also get an excellent deal with Dotphoton Raw from them: With the Full Membership, you get 50% off of their subscription.

 One important thing to know: the files are converted to DNGs (= Digital Negative Image File; remain readable in Capture One).
 The DNG format was invented by Adobe to have a pseudo-RAW format.
 Some people argue that the DNG format is better because it allows for any future software to read it since it is an open standard.

 If you carry out this step of conversion retrospectively, changes made in Capture One no longer fit 100%.
 It is therefore advisable to carry out this step immediately after importing the files – consequently, the first step.
 The files do not replace the RAW data.
 You can therefore compare directly where the differences are.
 Possible changes include lens distortion, image vignettes, skin tone changes, or the absence of .xmp changes.

 After performing some tests, however, I conclude that the changes are positive – also apart from the significantly smaller file size.

 There is also an option to optimize Lightroom catalog folders from Dotphoton Raw (also included in the free version), which we didn’t test because we use Capture One instead of Lightroom.
 If you made any experiences here – please feel free to comment in the comment section below.